iankorf/apple/practices.md

 Assembly Annotation (AAA) for writing assembly language in Applesoft with documentation.

-+ Memory address (MEM) is set externally
++ Use 80-column mode
-+ Loading
++ Global memory address (GA) is set externally
-	+ GOSUB to the AAA block
++ GOSUB to start of the the AAA block (marked in 1k segments)
-	+ SIZE is set to the number of bytes
++ REM starts the block with a name and description
 + FOR loop READs the data and POKEs the bytes
 + Each DATA line is constructed with 3 components
 	+ Number is usual BASIC
-	+ DATA is instruction followed by 0-2 operands
+	+ DATA is instruction followed by 0-2 operands, spaced for 3
-	+ REM describes instruction and may be followed by lowercase comments
+	+ REM shows instruction as Mini-Assembler and may have comments
 + The end of the AAA block is a RETURN